ssb-junkyard/ssb-replication-limiter/README.md

 > Configure and prioritise ebt replication for ssb

 [ssb-ebt](https://github.com/ssbc/ssb-ebt) only exposes an api to stop or start replication of a feed.
-This module wraps it so you can control the maximum number of connections and prioritise who gets replicated first.
+This module wraps it so you can control the maximum number of simultaneous downloads and prioritise who gets replicated first.

 ## Now: